 - At the end of El-Hazard: The Magnificent World, the hero and the chick cooperate like this — he wields the sword while she helps him with her ability to see through illusions of the Big Bad.

-- In Mad Max: Beyond Thunderdome, Master is an intelligent-yet-physically-weak midget.
+- Mad Max: Beyond Thunderdome: Master is an intelligent-yet-physically-weak midget.
 The strong-yet-dim Blaster (he has Down Syndrome) serves as Master's arms and legs.

-- In Once upon a Time in Mexico, Agent Sands is blinded and has to rely on a street kid he met earlier to guide him around.
+- Once Upon a Time in Mexico: Agent Sands is blinded and has to rely on a street kid he met earlier to guide him around, and later tell him where to aim his gun.

 - A mutual example in See No Evil, Hear No Evil: Dave is deaf, Wally is blind.
 Dave acts as Wally's eyes, Wally conveys information to Dave through lipreading.